Numerical Computing Fundamentals

 log10(253)15.95\log_{10}(2^{53}) \approx 15.95

 A single double-precision number can therefore represent at most about 15.9 significant digits.
-On the Numerical Accuracy page, LRE (Log Relative Error: a measure of how many significant digits match) close to this value means the computation is accurate to the limit of double precision.
+On the Numerical Accuracy page, LRE (Log Relative Error: a measure of how many significant digits MIDAS's computed value shares with the known correct value) close to this value means the computation is accurate to the limit of double precision.
+That page covers how to judge LRE values.

 When converting a real number to a floating-point number, any fraction that cannot be represented in a finite number of bits is rounded.
 This rounding error is tiny for a single operation, but can accumulate over successive computations.
 The extent of accumulation depends on the algorithm and data; catastrophic cancellation and condition numbers, discussed below, are the primary factors.